-Indiana University Health Pathology Laboratory offers some of the most comprehensive laboratory services in Indiana.
-Open 24 hours a day, seven days a week, the laboratories perform more than 10 million tests a year.
+Indiana University Health Pathology Laboratory System Services offers some of the most comprehensive laboratory services in Indiana.
+Open 24 hours a day, seven days a week, the laboratories perform more than 14 million tests a year.
 In addition to IU Health, laboratory testing referral services are provided to hospitals and physicians in Indianapolis and around the state.

 Specializing in allergy testing, apheresis, endocrinology, flow cytometry, hemostasis and thrombosis, molecular diagnostics, stem cell, virology and specialized anatomic pathology, the laboratories complement and support the diagnostic needs of IU Health's specialty physicians.

-Our Point of Care program is nationally recognized for its comprehensive program, training and competency, testing more than 5,000 nurses in bedside testing.
+Our Point of Care program is nationally recognized for its comprehensive program, training and competency, testing more than 11,500 nurses in bedside testing.
 Satellite laboratories offer outpatient services at a number of locations both on campus and around Indianapolis.
-The laboratories are accredited by the following: CLIA, JCAHO, CAP, ISDH, AABB, FACHT and the FDA.
+The laboratories are accredited by the following: CLIA, TJC, CAP, ISDH, AABB, FACT and the FDA.

 Specialized pathologists provide pathology services and serve as medical directors.
 The pathologists are active scholars who conduct research and publish papers, books and journal articles.

 The staff and pathologists, along with the IU School of Medicine, assist with formal teaching programs, including the following: